When Even Showering Is Just Too Hard

 I mean, I've been in recovery for 4 years.
 I can't be taken down by a little pill after a few days of not having it.
 Surely not.
 But here I am, asking a friend to take my place at support group tonight because I can't get out of my chair.
 Or shower.
 Or leave the house.

 I'm making jokes, but this is actually scary.
 I've been doing so well since I left the psychiatric hospital, since I’ve had all those electroconvulsive therapy treatments.
 I work on my recovery every day.
-Some days harder than others.
+Some days the fight is harder than others.
 And this just blindsided me.

 But I know what to do.
 I call it "Low Battery Mode Heather."
-I start to take things off my plate.
+These are my go-to coping strategies when depression affects my ability to function: I start to take things off my plate.
 I move meetings and replace them with self-care time.
 I put off errands that aren't a priority.
 I ask for help from my family and friends, which is hard, but I have to do it.

 I take naps if I need to.
 I go to bed early when I can.
 I evaluate whether I need a round of Ketamine.
 I make lists of things to look forward to.
 I do whatever I need to do to feel joy, and if I can’t find joy, then rest.